 Hakīm Ajmal Khān (1868-1927 AD) (Figure 10) was an eminent educationist, renowned physician and great contributor for the development of Unani System of Medicine in the Indian subcontinent.
-He launched a programme to modernize Unani System of Medicine with radical changes in the system of education, research and His keen interest to develop practice. a model college of oriental systems of medicine led him to visit various European medical colleges.
+He launched a programme to modernize Unani System of Medicine with radical changes in the system of education, research and practice.
+His keen interest to develop a model college of oriental systems of medicine led him to visit various European medical colleges.
 His dreams became reality in the form of establishment of Ayurvedic & Unani Tibbia College, Karol Bagh, New Delhi.
-Foundation of the college was laid by Lord Hardinge, the then Viceroy of India in 1916 and it was inaugurated in 1921 by the Father of Nation, Mahatma Gandhi.
-This institution is spread over an area of 35 acres of land and had all modern facilities e.g. operation theatre, isolation ward, research wing, labour room and well equipped hospital even at that point of time.
-This is the only institution in the country to impart education in Ayurvedic and Unani systems of medicine on parallel lines under one roof.
+Foundation of the college was laid by Lord Hardinge, the then Viceroy of India in 1916 and it was inaugurated in 1921 by the Father of Nation, Mahatma

-Figure 11: Hakīm 'Abd al-Ḥamīd (1908-1999 AD) - founder of Institute of History of Medicine & Medical Research, and Hamdard University, New Delhi
+Figure 11: Hakīm 'Abd al-Hamīd (1908-1999 AD) - founder of Institute of History of Medicine & Medical Research, and Hamdard University, New Delhi